 - BP, as lead environmental counsel with respect to the Deepwater Horizon oil spill in the Gulf of Mexico, one of the most complicated, multi-party legal proceedings in the history of environmental law.
 Served on BP's Legal Steering Committee for the oil spill.

-- Honeywell, as lead counsel assisting on a range of environmental issues, including major cleanups (e.g., Onondaga Lake in New York State) and litigation (e.g., New Jersey chromium litigation).
+- Honeywell, as lead counsel assisting on a range of environmental issues, including transactions, major cleanups (e.g., Onondaga Lake in New York State) and litigation (e.g., New Jersey chromium litigation).

 - Texas Pacific Group, as environmental counsel on numerous corporate transactions.